 Power levels and antenna heights studied for WBB LMP

 For the purpose of studies, the following maximum power levels for 3GPP WBB LMP have been defined: low power with 31 dBm/100 MHz EIRP and medium power with up to 49 dBm/100 MHz or up to 51 dBm/100 MHz EIRP.
-The power level for WBB terminals (Mobile, Nomadic, IoT, Machine, FWA) of 28 dBm EIRP is considered and Power Control activation is obligatory.
-For DECT-2020 NR the power level is 23 dBm EIRP with a channel bandwidth of 6.912 MHz.
+The maximum power level for WBB terminals (Mobile, Nomadic, IoT, Machine, FWA) of 28 dBm EIRP is considered and Transmitter Power Control (TPC) activation is applied.
+For DECT-2020 NR the maximum power level is 23 dBm EIRP with a channel bandwidth of 6.912 MHz.
+It is noted that for DECT-2020 NR, the technical specification mandates that all radio devices within the network shall employ TPC, including the fixed radio device (or 'base station' in traditional cellular networks).

 For studies involving WBB medium power base stations, a range of antenna heights, up to 30 m above the ground, was studied and for studies involving WBB low power outdoor base stations maximum antenna height of 10 m above ground was studied.

 This Report contains studies and relevant analysis on a range of coexistence conditions (including geographical separation frequency separation etc.) depending on a range of agreed WBB LMP parameters (EIRP, antenna height, antenna gain, emission and reception masks, etc.) covering both AAS and non-AAS scenarios for medium power and only non-AAS for low power.